stephenebert/Springboard/Capstone/step11/README.md

 Two datasets:

 * **Full** corpus: COCO + Flickr + Stable Diffusion (>850 k rows, runs on port 8000)
-  *lives only on your laptop – not committed*
+  *lives only on the user's laptop – not committed*
 * **Mini** fixture: 1 000 rows for CI & grading (runs on port 8010)